Reduce your risk of heart disease

 Losing weight and getting regular moderate exercise often brings blood pressure levels to normal.
 It should be less than 140 mmHg over less than 90 mmHg, lower for people with diabetes or vascular disease.
 Both numbers are now known to be important.
 Losing weight and getting regular moderate exercise often brings levels to normal.
 If not, talk to your doctor about blood pressure lowering medications.

-6. Consider taking a daily aspirin
+6. Ask your doctor about taking daily aspirin

 7. For diabetics